ualberta-smr/RefactoringsInMergeCommits/README.md

 ## How to run

 ### 1. Compile the project
-Clone the repository and navigate to `code`.
-Run this command to compile the project and create an executable JAR file:
+Clone the repository and run the following command to compile the project and create an executable JAR file:
 ```
 TODO: MAVEN_COMMAND
 ```